 - Looking out for your colleagues – checking to make sure your mates are OK and taking action if you have concerns.
 Being available for support, debriefing, and sharing common experiences.

-- Getting involved – hospitals are large bureaucratic organisations and change requires conscious effort.
+- Getting involved – hospitals are large, bureaucratic organisations and change requires conscious effort.
 The more involved you can become in promoting and assisting change, the more likely it will occur.
 There is always a wide range of opportunities for you to become involved in improving your own working conditions.
+One of the most obvious is the Pre-vocational Liaison Council (PLC)

 Bullying is known to be a problem across the health sector.
 At Westmead, our senior medical manager Dr Ros Crampton has been a fierce advocate for trying to improve the culture and address this problem.